Share this Article:

-The trial had already shown some success in patients with advanced pancreatic cancer and the combination of the two drugs was now being tested on patients with stage 1 and 2 disease.
-Joe later learned that the original trial was led by world renowned pancreatic cancer expert Dr. Daniel Von Hoff, Physician in Chief of TGen and the Virgina G. Piper Distinguished Chair for Innovative Cancer Research at HonorHealth Clinical Research Institute.
+The trial had already shown some success in patients with advanced pancreatic cancer and the combination of the two drugs was then being tested on patients with stage 1 and 2 disease.
+Joe later learned that the original trial was led by world-renowned pancreatic cancer expert Dr. Daniel Von Hoff, Physician in Chief of TGen and the Virginia G. Piper Distinguished Chair for Innovative Cancer Research at the HonorHealth Clincial Research Institute.

 A Bright Future